trimstray/nginx-admins-handbook/doc/RULES.md

   > - use meaningful naming conventions
   > - simple is better than complex but complex is better than complicated

-  > Some would say that NGINX's files are written in their own language or syntax so we should not overdo it with above rules.
-I think it is worth sticking to the general (programming) rules and make your and other NGINX adminstrators life easier.
+  > Some would say that NGINX's files are written in their own language so we should not overdo it with above rules.
+I think, it is worth sticking to the general (programming) rules and make your and other NGINX adminstrators life easier.

 ###### Example